RockmanEXEZone/chaudloader/README.md

 2. Start the game.
 This will generate a config file named `bnlc_mod_loader.toml` and a mods directory named `mods`.

-3. Put your mods in the `mods` file.
+3. Put your mods in the `mods` folder.
 To activate them, edit `bnlc_mod_loader.toml` like so:

     ```toml
     [[mods]]
-    name = "name-of-your-mod"
+    name = "name-of-your-mod"  # this should be the name of the mod directory
     trusted = true  # set this if the mod uses a DLL and you really trust the author
     ```

 ## For mod developers

-Mods consists of two required files:
+Mods consists of two required files in a directory inside the `mods` folder:

 -   `info.toml`: Metadata about your mod.
 It should look something like this: